 Credit risk with respect to the cash at bank is limited due to the fact that the Group banks only with local financial institutions with high quality standing.
-In fact, the majority of the cash is held with a bank having a BBB- (2021: A-3) short term credit rating.
+In fact, the majority of the cash is held with a bank having a BBB- (2022: BBB-) short term credit rating.

-Loans receivables to related parties and associate
+Loans receivables to related parties, associate and joint venture

-The Group's loans receivable include loans effected to related parties subject to common ultimate shareholding (Note 16).
+The Group's loans receivable included loans granted to related parties subject to common ultimate shareholding (Note 15).
 The Group monitors credit exposures with related parties at an individual entity level on a regular basis and ensures timely performance of these assets in the context of overall Group liquidity management.
 The Group assesses the credit quality of these related parties taking into account financial position, performance and other factors.
-The Group takes cognisance of the related party relationship with these entities and management determined that ECL is not material.
+The Group takes cognisance of the related party relationship with these entities and management determined that ECL is not material and are in stage 1 i.e., there has not been a significant increase in credit risk since initial recognition.

-The Group's credit risk arising from these receivables is considered limited as there are no other indications that the related parties are unable to meet their obligation taking into consideration that the loans receivables are secured by properties held by the related parties as disclosed in Note 16.
+The Group's credit risk arising from these receivables is considered limited as there are no other indications that the related parties are unable to meet their obligation taking into consideration that the receivables amounting to €1,468,451 presented as part of other related parties (Note 16) are secured by properties held by the related parties.